 If a collector violates the Fair Debt Collection Practices Act (FDCPA), that violation won’t eliminate your liability for the underlying debt.
 But you could file a lawsuit and, if you win the case, get money damages from the collector.
 Or you could also use the fact that the collector violated the law—and that you might file a lawsuit—as a bargaining tool to potentially reduce or get rid of the debt.

 The FDCPA is the main federal law that protects consumers from aggressive, abusive, unfair, or deceptive debt collectors.
-Under the FDCPA, it’s against the law for a debt collector to, among other things:
+Under the FDCPA, among other things, it’s against the law for a debt collector to:

 When you incur a debt, you typically have a contractual obligation to repay it.
 Even if the debt collector breaks the law when trying to collect from you, you’re still responsible for paying the debt—unless it's time-barred or invalid for some other reason.

-But are some options for improving your situation when a collector violates the FDCPA.
+But you might have some options for improving your situation when a collector violates the FDCPA.

 If a debt collector violates the FDCPA, you may sue that collector in state or federal court.
 You can even sue in small claims court.
 You must do this within one year from the date on which the violation occurred.